jan-xu/marsrover/README.md

-# ThoughtWorks Recruitment Assessment: Mars Rover Programming Problem
+# Mars Rover Exploration Programming Problem

-This README pertains to the Mars Rover Programming Problem, issued as an assessment for the recruitment process to ThoughtWorks Grad Program.
+This README pertains to the Mars Rover Exploration Programming Problem.

 The following .py-files are included: